 BBCBC combined the Training and Quality Assurance Departments under the Integration Team.
 This has allowed for greater communication between QA and Training.
 Data collection and analysis drives the training selected and ultimately provided by the BBCBC Training Team.

-Initial training is provided through quality preservice training delivered.
+Initial training is provided through quality pre-service training delivered.
 Initial training is offered 4-5 times a year based on need.
+Due to the current pandemic, initial pre-service training transitioned to the virtual platform.
 Ongoing training is offered on a monthly basis and is provided based on QA data analysis.
 Trainings such as cultural competency and human trafficking are offered on a bi-annual basis but more frequently as needed.
+The training team is also providing in-service virtually on an ongoing basis.
 BBCBC provides training to subcontracted providers, agency staff as well as community stakeholders.
 All trainers maintain child welfare certification and have a combined over 50 years of combined child welfare experience.
+All BBCBC trainers are currently working to obtain the Trauma and Resilience Certification through Florida State University.
+The Quality Assurance and Training Supervisor continues to ensure all training provided is data driven and includes a means to monitor transfer of learning.